Generating Prime Numbers -- A Fast New Method: Main Result

-\item In the previous remark, let us ask the question, whether there exists such a value of $k$ for which the algorithm works, in general, to generate prime numbers?
-If it exists, is it possible to find out such value(s) of $k$ ?
+\item [\rm (iii)] In the previous remark, we raised the question whether there exists such a value of $k$ for which the algorithm works in general to generate prime numbers?
+If it exists, is it possible to find out such value(s) of $k$?
 And what is the maximum general value of $k$ ?
 Yes, such values of $k$ exist.
 See the following.